 You can’t use copies of production databases in a non production environment.

 Unfortunately you just simply can’t anymore.
-At lease not as simple as we all did like in 2017.
-If you’re coping with the GDPR it is not so simple anymore to use copies of production in a test environment.
+At least not the way we all did in 2017.
+If you’re coping with data protection legislation it is not so simple anymore to use copies of production in a test environment.
 So how is this impacting the software quality process?
 Because production data is probably the best test data to use.
-And the reason why it is the best test data is because we can be quite certain that if the software works on a copy of production, it will probably also work in a production environment.
-At least that’s what you might be expecting… But unfortunately we just can’t use copies anymore.
+And the reason why it is the best test data is because we can be quite certain that if the software works on a copy of production, it will also work in a production environment.
+At least that’s what you might expect.
+But unfortunately we just can’t use copies anymore.

 - Using less data

 - No risk of data leakage

 - Savings on storage costs and f.e. licenses

 If you’re able to generate synthetic test data, you’ll have less test data available in your environment and it is perfectly aligned with your test cases.
 If you have an empty database, otherwise it is not really a pro it is a disadvantage, because your test database is growing because of using extra data.

 Unfortunately there are some cons for synthetically generating test data.
 In many cases when we start to think about synthetic test data generation, we probably think about the tip of the iceberg.
 And initially generating synthetic test data sounds pretty easy.
 But quickly some problems arise because you’ll also have the bottom part of the iceberg.
 And this is far more complicated.

 For example: what about generating synthetic test data for that other system you needed?
 How do I get the test data into my database?
 Can it be imported via the database or only via the front-end of a system?
 Are you allowed to do so?
 For example: Salesforce only allows you to use the front end.
 You can’t communicate directly with a database.
 And what about the second system or the third one?
 You probably don’t have just one system, you probably have multiple systems.